chill7627/Predicting-Hurricane-Season-Impacts/DOCS/Final_Report.md

 |4.885|0.721|0.358|No|26|
 |5.385|0.762|0.309|No|13|

+*Table 8: Results of the test that lower yearly average gulf oxygen content leads to higher yearly strength average of hurricanes.*

 None of the oxygen level group tests are significant.
 I believe this once again suffers from too few data points.

 A t-test was run.
 However the data may not exactly meet the conditions of the t-test, so the results must be taken with a grain of salt.
 I would say more data points would aid in a more significant conclusion.
 Here are the results of the t-test.